Related Video: Transurethral Resection of the Prostate (TURP)

 Causes

-The exact cause of BPH is unknown.
+The exact cause of BPH is not known.
 Natural changes in hormone levels due to age may play a role.

 It is not due to cancer.